wiwa1978/blog-hugo-netlify/content/webdevelopment/2020-05-05_Webex_Chatbot_Messages.md

     else:
         print(f"Deleted message with id {message['id']}")
 ```
 That's how easy it is to implement a basic chatbot.
+In case you want to see the full example, check my repo [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/Webex_Chatbot_Messages).